Fraternity and Sorority Life

 - Intake and Recruitment

-Fraternities and sororities can engage in intake or recruitment efforts in fall 2020.
+Fraternities and sororities can engage in intake or recruitment efforts.
 Chapters may interact with potential members in a mostly virtual or small setting that upholds meeting gathering size restrictions and practicing public health behaviors discussed previously.
 Intake or recruitment events are considered sponsored by the chapter; therefore, all proper forms and registration documents must be submitted.

 - Academic and Wellness Resources